Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-02-aftermath.md

 "I'd appreciate that.
 Let's get to the meat."

-He regretted the turn of phrase immediately as the biologist---a rotund and jovial man with a habit of roaring with laughter at the slightest joke, deliberate or not---released his characteristic chuckle and then turned to the report, which was mercifully brief.
+He regretted the turn of phrase immediately as the biologist - a rotund and jovial man with a habit of roaring with laughter at the slightest joke, deliberate or not - released his characteristic chuckle and then turned to the report, which was mercifully brief.

 "From what we were able to scrape off the ice in Vancouver after the hockey teams were done with them, they're...kind of unimpressive, actually," he opined.

 "The endoskeleton seems to be based around comparatively large crystals of silica, with not a trace of collagen in sight.
 Remarkably fragile.
-Musculature is...we think their muscles can pull, push and twist, where ours can only pull, so they need fewer muscles overall to get the same range of motion, but each muscle's far weaker than our own---the samples we have, bruised and crushed as they were, had a tensile strength about that of smoked salmon.
+Musculature is...we think their muscles can pull, push and twist, where ours can only pull, so they need fewer muscles overall to get the same range of motion, but each muscle's far weaker than our own - the samples we have, bruised and crushed as they were, had a tensile strength about that of smoked salmon.
 Even accounting for tissue damage, they're decidedly weaker than we are, and they couldn't possibly move as fast as we can.
 Just not enough force or leverage."

 "That explains why they broke so easily," Tremblay said.